 DC Comics Star Trek #4 (Deadly Allies) offers the kind of story I’ve been dreading since I first began reading this run.
-It only took a handful of issues before Mike W. Barr decided it was time to start mining past episodes of The Original Series for entire plotlines.
+It only took a handful of issues before the decision was made to start mining past episodes of The Original Series for entire plotlines.

 (I’m blogging each and every issue of the DC Comics Star Trek run that debuted in 1984.
 Why would anyone want to do that?
 I explain all here in an introduction to this project that includes very first post in this series.)

 Borrowing from its predecessors is a Trek tradition, with The Next Generation’s first few seasons treading familiar ground from The Original Series on occasion while trying to find its own niche in Roddenberry’s universe.
 There’s a difference between thematic inspiration and outright theft, however, and ‘Deadly Allies’ pushes way, way over that line while creating an entirely uninteresting rehash of a story.